Hiienng/Analysis_TopSpendingCountries/DS_UC SanDiego/Machine Learning Fundamentals/MLF_Week1.md

 - Reresentation: Clustering, projecction, dictionary, autoencoder
 - Deep learning

-## Week 1: Introduction: nearest neighbor, and a host of prediction problems
+# Week 1: Introduction: nearest neighbor, and a host of prediction problems
+## MNIST
 ### Accuracy of nearest neighbor on MNIST
 - Training error: is an overly optimistic predictor of the future performance
 - Test error: fraction of test points incorrectly classified